Tacoma Rainiers Game Notes - at Sugar Land

 SEEING 20-20: The Rainiers closed July with a 20-4 record in the month, the fifth time since 2005 Tacoma has won 20 games in a month...the last time Tacoma had a 20-win month was August of 2009, going 20-11...the Rainiers are the second PCL team to win 20 games in a month this season, joining Las Vegas, who won 20 games in June...prior to that, no PCL team had a 20-win month since Round Rock went 20-7 in August of 2023...Tacoma's 83.3 winning percentage in July is the third-best for a Triple-A team in a single month (min. eight games) since 2005 and the second-best in the PCL, trailing only the 23-2 (92.0%) the Salt Lake Bees set in April of 2008...the 212 runs scored by Tacoma in July are the most they've scored in a single month since 2005, surpassing the 209 runs they scored in May of 2019...Tacoma also stole 53 bases in July, the fifth time since 2005 they've swiped 50 bases in a single month, going 53-for-61 (86.9%).

-LÓPEZ SETS THE TABLE: In Thursday night's 9-6 victory, UTL Jack López went 2-for-4 with a home run and three RBI from the ninth spot in the order...López leads all full-season minor leaguers with 58 hits and 34 RBI from the ninth spot in the lineup...his six home runs out of the nine spot are the second-most in Triple-A trailing Albuquerque's Trevor Boone...
+LÓPEZ SETS THE TABLE: In Friday night's 7-2 victory, UTL Jack López went 1-for-4 with a double from the ninth spot in the order...López leads all full-season minor leaguers with 59 hits, 34 RBI and 88 total bases from the ninth spot in the lineup...his six home runs out of the nine spot are the second-most in Triple-A trailing Albuquerque's Trevor Boone...
 López's 34 RBI from the nine-spot are the second-most by a Rainier in a single season since 2005, trailing only the 41 recorded by Oswaldo Navarro in 2007...Navarro also has the most hits for a Rainiers' nine-batter since 2005, recording 97 in the 2007 season...the six home runs that López has hit from the nine-hole are the second most for a Rainier in a single season since 2005, trailing only the eight hit by Marcus Wilson in 2010.

-FEASTING IN THE FIRST: In their 9-6 victory on Thursday night, the Rainiers scored a run in the first inning for the seventh-straight game since 2005...over their last seven first innings, the Rainiers have scored 15 runs, hitting .487 (19x39) with two doubles, one triple and five home runs with four walks, seven steals and a collective 1.519 OPS... the Rainiers have 26 stolen bases in the first inning, the most in the PCL and the second-most in Triple-A, trailing Jacksonville's 31...of Tacoma's 26 first-inning steals, seven have come against Sugar Land, tied for the most first-inning steals against a single opponent in Triple-A this year (also: Omaha, 7 vs. St. Paul)...Tacoma's 73 strikeouts in the first inning are the fewest in Triple-A.
+FEASTING IN THE FIRST: In their 7-2 victory on Friday night, the Rainiers scored a run in the first inning for the eighth-straight game, their longest streak since 2005...over their last eight first innings, the Rainiers have scored 16 runs, hitting .465 (20x43) with three doubles, one triple and five home runs with five walks, seven steals and a collective 1.461 OPS... the Rainiers have 26 stolen bases in the first inning, the most in the PCL and the second-most in Triple-A, trailing Jacksonville's 31...of Tacoma's 26 first-inning steals, seven have come against Sugar Land, tied for the most first-inning steals against a single opponent in Triple-A this year (also: Omaha, 7 vs. St. Paul)...Tacoma's 74 strikeouts in the first inning are the fewest in Triple-A.

-RAINIERS RUNNING WILD: Following the season-high seven stolen bases by Tacoma on Wednesday night, the Rainiers swiped five more bases on Thursday...it's the first time this season a PCL team has stolen five bases in back-to-back games this season, and the third time in Triple-A...it's just the second time since 2005 that Tacoma has stolen five bases in consecutive games, the other occurrence coming when they did so in three-straight games from July 25-27, 2024 against Oklahoma City...that is the only instance since 2005 a PCL team has recorded at least five steals in three consecutive games...Tacoma is the only team since 2005 to have stolen at least five bases in consecutive games more than once.

-PROSPECT UPDATE: Following the Mariners' acquisition of Eugenio Suarez today, MLB Pipeline updated their Top 30 prospects in the Seattle system, with a pair of Rainiers joining...with Tyler Locklear and Juan Burgos headed to Arizona, OF Victor Labrada (No. 28) and OF Rhylan Thomas (No. 30) have been added to the list...Tacoma has three of Seattle's Top 30 prospects, per MLB Pipeline, with Harry Ford (No. 3) being the third.

 - Tacoma Rainiers Game Notes - at Sugar Land - Tacoma Rainiers